faroub/TahakomAVRLib/README.md

 ## Library structure

-The library is composed of several classes that abstract the different elements that compose a microcontroller.
+The library is composed of several classes that abstract the different internal elements of a microcontroller and the external components that when hooked up to the chip can perform some actions.
 These classes implement the different available functionalities and are classified into:

 * Core
 * Input/Output
-* or Components categories.
+* or Components

 Several [applications](#applications) and [projects](#projects)  are implemented in order to demonstrate the library usage.